-Similar to LTE-U/LAA, MulteFire will use the signals and channelization of LTE, while needing to support the specific unlicensed band (e.g. 5 GHz) and follow country specific regulations defined for unlicensed spectrum.
+Similar to LTE-U/LAA, MulteFire uses the signals and channelization of LTE, while needing to support the specific unlicensed band (e.g. 5 GHz) and follow country specific regulations defined for unlicensed spectrum.
 MulteFire is also envisioned to support waveform enhancements to LTE for wider bandwidth.

 Q: How do you protect Wi-Fi, what is the impact?

-Q: What unlicensed spectrum frequency bands are envisioned for deployment of MulteFire?
+Q: What unlicensed and shared spectrum frequency bands are envisioned for deployment of MulteFire?

-LTE-U/LAA initially targets the 5 GHz and 3.5 GHz frequency bands, as there is plenty of spectrum.
-With up to around 500 MHz available in most countries and more in the pipeline, we also envision 5 GHz to be the prime initial target band for MulteFire as well.
+With up to around 500 MHz available in 5 GHz unlicensed in most countries and more in the pipeline, we envision 5 GHz to be the prime initial target band for MulteFire.
 From a technology standpoint, MulteFire can be deployed in any unlicensed band and/or band that involves spectrum sharing.